What is You have a ZEUS virus?

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions", in the opened window, remove all recently-installed suspicious browser plug-ins.

-Computer users who have problems with you have a zeus virus removal can reset their Mozilla Firefox settings.
+Computer users who have problems with zeus virus scam removal can reset their Mozilla Firefox settings.

 Select Troubleshooting Information.